65 Comments

 Thanks.
 I myself don’t blame Jews for the mess.

 I felt implicated in the remarks on making films.
-I’ve been thinking a lot about this a lot lately.
+I’ve been thinking about this a lot lately.
 With some exceptions, I don’t watch any films produced in the last 15 years, and others have pointed, my appetites for something different aren’t being met.
 So maybe time to stop sitting on hands…

 . . .
 And Werner Herzog made Der Zorn Gottes on a budget of about $200k